Mercedes S63 AMG review

 Engines, performance and drive

-It’s still the world’s most comfortable and refined luxury saloon, but the new S-Class is also more engaging to drive than ever.
+The Mercedes S-Class has always been the world’s most comfortable and refined luxury saloon, but the new model is also more engaging to drive than ever.

-Unsurprisingly, AMG’s engineers haven’t squandered this accomplished starting point – in fact, whether you’re driving slowly or cruising on the motorway, it’s easy to forget exactly how much power the S63 has.
+Unsurprisingly, AMG’s engineers haven’t squandered their opportunity to fettle Merc's biggest model.
+But they've not turned it into a harsh-riding, uncontrollable muscle car.
+In fact, whether you’re driving slowly or cruising on the motorway, it’s easy to forget exactly how much power the S63 has.

-It rides just as well as a S350 CDI, and has a similarly whisper-quiet interior.
+It rides just as well as a diesel-powered S350d, and has a similarly whisper-quiet interior.
 However, don’t be fooled by the refinement – with 577bhp and a huge 900Nm of torque, the S63 delivers pulverising performance.
-It covers 0-60mph in a mere 4.4 seconds, while the huge wave of torque on offer means in-gear response is effortless.
+It covers 0-62mph in a mere 4.4 seconds, while the huge wave of torque on offer means in-gear response is effortless.

 On the road, the combination of a hushed cabin and quick-revving V8 allows the S63 to mask its speed better than nearly any other car – especially as the engine has a surprisingly subdued exhaust note.
 That said, there’s a nice growl at start-up.